Exercises are an important part of ACL sprain rehab protocol following an anterior cruciate ligament injury.

 Use a section of resistance tubing, attach to something stable and around the ankle.
 For adduction pull the leg across the body, keeping the knee straight as shown.

-For abduction, turn around (keeping the tubing on the same leg) and take the leg away from the body against resistance, again keeping the knee straight.
+For abduction, turn around (keeping the tubing on the same leg) and take the leg away from the body against a resistance, again keeping the knee straight.

 This exercise works the buttock muscles and hamstrings.
 Stand with the band around one ankle and attached to a fixed point in front.